912th Air Refueling Squadron: Training in the United States

 The squadron was constituted in early 1942 as the 22d Reconnaissance Squadron.
+Since a reorganization of General Headquarters Air Force in September 1936, each bombardment group of the Army Air Forces (AAF) had an attached reconnaissance squadron, which operated the same aircraft as that group's assigned bombardment squadrons.
 However, it was renamed the 412th Bombardment Squadron before activating at Barksdale Field, Louisiana in June as one of the four original squadrons of the 95th Bombardment Group.
 The squadron began training in August at Geiger Field, Washington, where it was equipped with Boeing B-17 Flying Fortresses.
 The unit trained for combat operations until moving overseas starting in March.

 The air echelon processed at Kearney Army Air Field, Nebraska and flew its Forts via the southern route, flying to Florida, Trinidad, the northern coast of Brazil, Dakar, Senegal, and Marrakesh, Morocco to RAF Alconbury in the United Kingdom.
 The ground echelon moved to Camp Kilmer, then sailed on the RMS Queen Elizabeth to Scotland, arriving in May.
 The squadron then reunited at RAF Framlingham.

 Combat with Eighth Air Force

 The squadron arrived in England equipped with late model B-17F aircraft equipped with "Tokyo Tanks", additional fuel cells located outboard in the wings that gave this model additional range.
 It flew its first combat mission on 13 May 1943 against an airfield near Saint-Omer, France.
 For the next two months the squadron focused on attacking airfields and V-1 flying bomb launch sites in France.

 Eighth Air Force's early experience with its Martin B-26 Marauders convinced it that the Marauders were stationed too far from the continent of Europe to reach a selection of targets.
 It determined to move them closer to the target areas, and an exchange of bases began.
 The entire 95th group moved to RAF Horham in June, where they replaced the 323d Bombardment Group, which departed the previous day.
 A few days later their place at Framlingham was taken by the newly arrived 390th Bombardment Group.

 The 412th began strategic bombing operations in July and continued until flying its last operation on 20 April 1945.
 Its targets included harbors, marshalling yards and other industrial targets along with attacks on cities.
 The squadron received its first Distinguished Unit Citation (DUC) during an attack on an aircraft factory at Regensburg, Germany on 17 August 1943 when it maintained its defensive formation despite severe attacks by enemy interceptor aircraft.